What happens if a license holder is convicted of a crime?

 If a license holder is convicted of a felony or a criminal offense involving fraud it is a violation of section 1101.652(a)(1) of the License Act.This section gives the Commission authority to suspend or revoke a license holder that has entered a plea of guilty or nolo contendere or has been convicted of a felony or any criminal offense that involves fraud (including misdemeanors).The Commission does not have the authority to revoke or suspend a license holder that has been only charged or accused of committing a felony or criminal offense that involves fraud.A license holder is required to notify the Commission not later than the 30th day after the final conviction or the entry of a plea of guilty or nolo contendere.
 Failing to timely notify may result in more severe or further disciplinary action.All license holders’ criminal backgrounds are rechecked upon renewal, however, this does not excuse a license holder from notifying the Commission not later than the 30th day after the final conviction.

-In case you missed it, we have published the May "Coffee with the Commission" session.
-TREC Chair, Scott Kesner and TREC Executive Director, Chelsea Buchholtz discussed the latest from the May TREC Commission meeting and answered your questions about recently adopted rules, the legislative session, upcoming events, and more.
+We have published the August "Coffee with the Commission" session.
+TREC Chair, Scott Kesner and TREC Executive Director, Chelsea Buchholtz discussed the latest from the August TREC Commission meeting.
+They discussed the new PID addendum, escalation clauses, and more.
+Check out the video below.

 I hope this message finds you recovering from Halloween and the election.
 In these uncertain times, I urge us all to focus on what matters to us most.
 November brings Thanksgiving, and with that a unique opportunity to give thanks.
 This year is one for the record books, but I am grateful to live in the great state of Texas.

 From the Chair - Inspector Committee - October 2020